StalaK/speedr/README.md

-# Speedr - Webpage Word Reader Extension
+# Speedr - Speed Read The Web

 Speedr is a Firefox extension designed to enhance your focus and reading speed by displaying webpage text word by word in a customizable overlay.